LureAI/lureai.github.io/README.md

 # lureconsulting.github.io

-Landing page for Lure Consulting.
+Landing page for Lure AI.
+Building reproducible workflows for hospo businesses in New Zealand.